aumpierre-unb/Psychrometrics.jl/README.md

 - pressure at wet bulb temperature and
 - the density

-given any two of the following input arguments:
+given any two of the following parameters:

 - the dry bulb temperature,
 - the wet bulb temperature,